pranavj1001/UnityGames/README.md

 Hey there,

-This repo contains the many games which I built with Unity Engine.
+This repo contains many games which I built with Unity Engine.
 I took a [course](https://www.udemy.com/unitycourse/learn/v4/) by [Ben Tristem](https://www.udemy.com/user/bentristem/) at udemy.

 The games in this repo are inspired from the ones taught in the course.